Mary Madison: Early life

 Madison was born in 1950 in South Carolina and was raised in Jersey City, New Jersey.
 She received a bachelor's degree from Saint Peter's University, a Master of Education from Seton Hall University, a Master of Arts from Tarleton State University, and a Master of Divinity from the Interdenominational Theological Center.

 Political career

 Following decennial redistricting in 2021, Madison announced her intent to run for the open 31st district seat in the Iowa House of Representatives in early 2022.
 She won the Democratic primary on June 7, 2022, against Michael Andreski, a professor, with over 62 percent of the vote, and went on to win the general election on November 8 against Republican Justin Pearson with over 56 percent of the vote.

 Madison is a member of the Economic Growth and Technology, Education, Health and Human Services, and Transportation committees.

 In 2024 Madison filed to run for reelection.
 She won the Democratic primaries unopposed on June 4, 2024, and will run in the general election unopposed on November 5, 2024.

 Madison has said that her priorities include public education, mental health and reproductive rights.
 She is pro-choice and supports stricter gun control.

+Committee assignments

+As of January 2026, Madison serves on the following committees in the Iowa House.